Kingfisher007/FSharp-MachineLearning/README.md

 # FSharp-MachineLearning
-Machine learning basic code example in F#
+Machine learning with examples in F#.